eduairet/ethereum-labs-practice/notes/primitives-objects.md

-# Ethereum primitives and objects
+# Ethereum Primitives and Objects

 ## Variables